History of time in the United States

 Map of U.S. time zones during between April 2, 2006, and March 11, 2007.
-The current situation is different only in that six Indiana counties have since been moved from the Central time zone to the Eastern time zone.
+The current situation is different only in that six Indiana counties have since been moved from the Central time zone to the Eastern time zone, and one county in North Dakota has since been moved from the Mountain time zone to the Central time zone.

 On November 18, 1883, United States and Canadian railroads instituted standard time in time zones.
 Before then, time of day was a local matter, and most cities and towns used some form of local solar time, maintained by some well-known clock (for example, on a church steeple or in a jeweler's window).
 The standard time system was not immediately embraced by all.
 Standard time in time zones was established in U.S. law in the Standard Time Act on March 19, 1918, at which time daylight saving time was also instituted.

 Use of standard time gradually increased because of its obvious practical advantages for communication and travel.
 Standard time in time zones was established in U.S. law in the Standard Time Act on March 19, 1918.
 The act established daylight saving time, which was and is a contentious idea.
 Daylight saving time was repealed in 1919, but standard time in time zones remained in law, with the Interstate Commerce Commission (ICC) having the authority over time zone boundaries.
 Daylight time became a local matter; ultimately, it was reinstated nationally early in World War II and was continuously observed until the end of the war.
 After the war its use varied among states and localities.
 The Uniform Time Act of 1966 provided standardization in the dates of beginning and end of daylight time in the U.S. but allowed for local exemptions from its observance.

 Time zone boundaries have changed greatly since their original introduction, and changes still occasionally occur.
 The United States Department of Transportation (DOT) issues press releases when these changes are made.
 Generally, time zone boundaries have tended to shift westward.
 Places on the eastern edge of a time zone can effectively move sunset an hour later (by the clock) by shifting to the time zone immediately to their east.
 If they do so, the boundary of that zone is locally shifted to the west; the accumulation of such changes results in the long-term westward trend.
 The process is not inexorable, however, since the late sunrises experienced by such places during the winter may be regarded as too undesirable.
 Furthermore, under the law, the principal standard for deciding on a time zone change is the "convenience of commerce".
 Proposed time zone changes have been both approved and rejected based on this criterion, although most such proposals have been accepted.